Flows from Economy to Environment

 3.6.1 Underwater noise

-Anthropogenic underwater noise is a significant marine pressure, particularly affecting marine mammals and other species that rely on acoustic communication and echolocation[28].
-Sources include:
+Anthropogenic underwater noise is a significant marine pressure, particularly affecting marine mammals and other species that rely on acoustic communication and echolocation[35].
+Table 3.6.1 below summarises the principal sources.

 The Classification of Environmental Protection Activities (CEPA) includes noise and vibration abatement (CEPA 5), covering activities aimed at control, reduction, and abatement of industrial and transport noise[36].
 For ocean accounting, this framework can be adapted to address underwater noise from maritime activities.